rbpollock/labboNetwork/docs/tldr/disputes.md

 The motivation here is efficiency — it aims to discourage spurious objections and disputes.
 A close vote is a sign that the decision was not a simple one and forcing a vote may have been wise.
 Therefore, the instigators of the dispute should not be harshly punished.
 On the other hand, if a vote ended in a landslide, it is a sign that the losing side was going up against a general consensus.

-We encourage communication within the colony.
+We encourage communication within the labbo.
 Members should be aware of the opinions of their peers whenever possible before disputes are invoked.

-Complete details of the dispute mechanism can be found in the [Colony Whitepaper](https://colony.io/whitepaper.pdf) in section 9.2
+Complete details of the dispute mechanism can be found in the [Labbo Whitepaper](https://labbo.io/whitepaper.pdf) in section 9.2